3dreamengine/3DreamEngine/README.md

 dream:resetLight(noDayLight)

 --add light, note that in case of exceeding the max light sources it only uses the most relevant sources, based on distance and brightness multiplied by factor importance
---sun disables distance attenuation dream:addLight(posX, posY, posZ, red, green, blue, brightness, sun, importance)
+--meter controls distance attenuation, 0 disables it dream:addLight(posX, posY, posZ, red, green, blue, brightness, meter, importance)

 --prepare for rendering
 --if cam is nil, it uses the default cam (dream.cam)